Cirata: History

-On July 25, 2023, the company's shares were readmitted to The London Stock Exchange.
-The company also announced that Stephen Kelly had become chief executive, having served as interim chief executive since 10 May 2023.
+On 25 July 2023, the company announced that Stephen Kelly had become chief executive officer, having served as interim chief executive since 10 May 2023.

 At the company's Annual General Meeting on 30 August 2023, shareholders voted in favor of the name change to Cirata PLC.
-It is expected that the transition of the Company name and ticker be completed by early October 2023, with the Company's shares to trade under the ticker "CRTA".
+This transition was completed by early October 2023, and now trades on AIM under the ticker CRTA.